nevillemensur/Static-And-Dynamic-Addresses/README.md

 Leave everything else as default and select Next: Add Storage Add Storage in the bottom right corner.

-Step 5: Add Storage: Leave as default and navigate to the bottom right of the window and select Next: Add Tags.

-Step 6: Add Tags:

-Select Add Tag and under Key enter Name and under Value enter test instance

-Navigate to the bottom right of the window and select Next: Configure Security Group

-Step 7: Configure Security Group:
+Step 5: Configure Security Group:

 Under Assign a security group, select the Select an existing security group radio button and select the security group with the name Linux Instance SG.
 Then navigate to the bottom of the window and hit Review and Launch.

-Step 8: Review Instance Launch:
+Step 6: Review Instance Launch:

 Navigate to the bottom of the window and hit Launch.